better-internet/radworks-docs/docs/getting-started.md

 ## Install the Radicle CLI

-The Radicle CLI installs on Linux, macOS, Windows-based systems by compiling from source or with Homebrew.
+The Radicle CLI installs on Linux and macOS-based systems by compiling from source or with Homebrew.

 When finished, you'll be able to use the `rad` command for managing projects and interacting with the Radicle network.